-Welcome to you all and before I start the hotel manager has advised me to inform you, that for health & safety reasons, none of you should get up and stand on the tables during my standing ovation.
-Thank you to everyone for coming from near and far, even America – What a schlep, but I hope it will be worth it.
+Welcome to you all, and before I start, the hotel manager has advised me to inform you that for health and safety reasons, none of you should get up and stand on the tables during my standing ovation.
+Thank you to everyone for coming from near and far, even America.
+What a schlep, but I hope it will be worth it.

-There are 2 very special people to thank without whom I wouldn’t be here today, no I don’t mean the taxi driver or the bus driver, but of course the worlds best number 1 mum and dad.
+There are two very special people to thank without whom I wouldn’t be here today.
+No, I don’t mean the taxi driver or the bus driver, but of course the world's best number one mum and dad.

-Now that I am a man: Mum, could I choose some clothes, I know the 60’s were good, but…..
+Now that I am a man: Mum, could I choose some clothes?
+I know the 1960s were good, but…

-Seriously thank you Mum & Dad for making this superb party.
-Mum I would like to present you with . . ...., the complete set of Encyclopedia Britannica, seriously I mean a small gift.
+Seriously, thank you Mum and Dad, for making this superb party.
+Mum, I would like to present you with . . . the complete set of Encyclopedia Britannica.
+Seriously, I mean a small gift.